 Innovate is the biweekly podcast featuring dialogue with international cultural leaders, social entrepreneurs and leading scholars engaged in transformative action and creative collaboration.

-Hosted by David Castro, Robert Rimm, and Phillip Thomas, Innovate is produced by Arch Street Press and sponsored by Ashoka, Innovators for the Public, the Kellogg Fellows Leadership Alliance and the Philadelphia Social Innovations Journal.
-Originating from a collaborative effort and shared vision with Public Radio Exchange (PRX), Innovate is a content-driven platform on which we broadcast interviews from our podcast series.
-Harnessing the potential of the airwaves, Innovate gives public voice to key leaders in the nonprofit and for-profit (corporate social responsibility) sectors, academia, journalism and social entrepreneurship.
+Hosted by David Castro, Robert Rimm, and Phillip Thomas, Innovate is produced by Arch Street Press in collaboration with Ashoka, Innovators for the Public, the Kellogg Fellows Leadership Alliance and the Philadelphia Social Innovations Journal.
+Originating from a shared vision with Public Radio Exchange (PRX), Innovate is a content-driven platform on which we broadcast interviews from our podcast series.
+Innovate gives public voice to key leaders in the nonprofit and for-profit (corporate social responsibility) sectors, academia, journalism and social entrepreneurship.

 David Castro is the founder and CEO of the Institute for Leadership Education, Advancement and Development, a training program for community-leadership development that has served several thousand emerging leaders and led to the formation of an accredited associate’s degree in leadership.
 In 1993, following a successful career both in private practice and as a Philadelphia assistant district attorney, David was awarded a Kellogg Foundation National Leadership Program Fellowship, for which he studied community leadership and its relation to improving quality of life.
 Based upon this work, together with his mentor and colleague Lynne Abraham, in 1995 David founded I-LEAD, Inc. In 2002 David was awarded an Eisenhower Fellowship, which he used to study leadership and its impact on economic and community development in Turkey.
 In 2009, in recognition of his work in community leadership and education, he was named an Ashoka Fellow by the Ashoka Global Funds for Social Change.
 Ashoka is an international community of the world’s leading social entrepreneurs.
 David is a widely engaged teacher, speaker and writer, is the author of Genership: Beyond Leadership Toward Liberating the Creative Soul, and is a graduate of Haverford College and the University of Pennsylvania Law School.